itslenny/scaffs-vscode/README.md

 ## Examples

-The gifs below show an example of scaffolding basic projet from usinc a scaff from the [@scaffs registry](https://github.com/itslenny/scaffs-registry).
+The gifs below show a simple example of scaffolding basic project from using the angular scaff from the [@scaffs registry](https://github.com/itslenny/scaffs-registry).
+This particular example is angular, but scaffs can be created for anything.

 **Create Module**